Zionme/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-nested while loops, functions, function prototype
+a function that checks for uppercase character